-While a Complainant may preliminarily submit his or her complaint by online form submission, mail, facsimile, or email.
-However, the Complainant must submit a signed, original copy of the complaint by first-class U. S. Postal Mail to the Title VI Program Manager to officially begin the complaint process.
+A complainant may preliminarily submit his or her complaint by online form submission, mail, facsimile, or email.
+However, the complainant must submit a signed, original copy of the complaint by first-class U. S. Postal Mail to the Title VI Program Manager to officially begin the complaint process.
 Any person with a disability may request to file his or her complaint using an alternative format.
-INDOT does not require a Complainant to use the INDOT complaint form when submitting his or her complaint.
-A copy INDOT's Complaint Form is found at Exhibit E.
+INDOT does not require a complainant to use the INDOT complaint form when submitting his or her complaint.
+A copy of INDOT's Complaint Form is found in Exhibit E.